MaxOhn/rosu-pp/README.md

 let mods = 8 + 64; // HDDT

-// If you're only interested in the star rating or other difficulty value,
+// If you're only interested in the star rating or other difficulty values,
 // use `GradualDifficulty`.
 let gradual_difficulty = GradualDifficulty::new(&map, mods);